urre/acf-fold-flexible/readme.md

 + Displays icons using [Dashicons](http://melchoyce.github.io/dashicons) which fields each layout contains, supports all native ACF fields types

 ## Install
-1. Install plugin from WordPress plugin directory (out soon...)
+1. Install plugin from the [WordPress plugin directory](http://wordpress.org/plugins/acf-fold-flexible-content/)

 ## Install manually
 1. Upload the plugin to your plugins directory